Deevad/Artwork-Web-Folder/README.md

 ## Troubles/Issues :

-Most of the issues can come from *Timthumb*, the librarie I use for generating the thumbnail.
+Most of the issues can come from *Timthumb*, the library I use for generating the thumbnails.

 I ship a modified version of timthumb ( configuration changed only ) to use the /tmp/ folder of the Linux server as a place to cache images.
 With this method, I avoid having to download a cache folder when I backup my server ; but If this method doesn't work on your server ; you probably will prefer to setup manually a cache folder (l.40 on lib/timthumb.php ).
 You can see how the default timthumb last SVN file is setup here : [https://code.google.com/p/timthumb/source/browse/trunk/timthumb.php](https://code.google.com/p/timthumb/source/browse/trunk/timthumb.php) ; using './cache' .
 If you decide to use a cache folder, be sure to apply a 777 permission to it ( or 755 should be suffisent too ).
 Other modifications I made on the version I ship : max imagesize, max imageweight and a better sharpening filter in my opinion.